Higher network charges could threaten battery value: what Perth owners should know

 The AEMC draft proposes shifting more of the cost of maintaining the electricity network from variable (per-kWh) charges to fixed (daily) charges.
 Under the current model, households that use less grid electricity — including solar and battery owners — pay lower network charges because they consume fewer kilowatt-hours.
 A flat fixed fee would change this dynamic.

-Analysis suggests that a flat fixed fee structure could disproportionately raise bills for energy-efficient households, and in some scenarios could substantially reduce the financial value of the federal battery rebate by diminishing the per-kWh savings that batteries deliver.
+Analysis suggests a flat fixed fee would raise bills most for energy-efficient households.
+In some scenarios it would also cut the value of the federal battery rebate, because it shrinks the per-kWh savings a battery delivers.

-If fixed charges increase while per-kWh charges decrease, the first mechanism (self-consumption savings) becomes less valuable — you save fewer cents per kWh displaced, even though you're still avoiding the same volume of grid consumption.
+If fixed charges rise while per-kWh charges fall, the first of these (self-consumption) is worth less.
+You save fewer cents per kWh displaced, even though you're still avoiding the same volume of grid consumption.

 Western Australia operates its own electricity market (the WEM) separate from the NEM.
 This means the AEMC proposal would not directly change Synergy or Western Power pricing structures.
 However, there are reasons to pay attention: